-HLC Position: Weather-related disasters have raised awareness of their impact on the healthcare delivery system as a whole.
-HLC believes that the healthcare industry plays an important role in responding to disasters and should receive priority, first responder status for emergency response.
-HLC continues to communicate with the appropriate government officials to ensure that after-action reports on governmental intervention in these disasters include a focus on how access to critical healthcare facilities, supplies, and patient care can be restored when disrupted.
+HLC Position: Weather-related disasters and security threats have raised awareness of their impact on the healthcare delivery system, requiring continual improvements in public-private disaster response coordination to ensure patient access to healthcare services and the essential functioning of the healthcare supply chain.
+HLC believes that the healthcare industry plays a critical role in responding to disasters and emergencies and should receive priority, first-responder status for emergency response.
+HLC continues to communicate with the appropriate government officials to share information and ideas on disaster response strategies and capabilities, working to ensure the continuing operation of healthcare facilities, as well as production and distribution of critical supplies during catastrophic times.

 HLC Recent Activity:

 - HLC hosted the CDC at its May 2 Policy Committee meeting.
 CDC officials emphasized the importance of a coordinated public-private effort to improve readiness for disasters.